fuzziqersoftware/newserv/README.md

 3. *Use the decode action to convert these quests to .bin/.dat format before putting them into the server's quests directory.
 If you know the encryption seed (serial number), pass it in as a hex string with the `--seed=` option.
 If you don't know the encryption seed, newserv will find it for you, which will likely take a long time.*
 4. *Episode 3 online quests don't go in the system/quests directory; they instead go in the system/ep3/maps-free or system/ep3/maps-quest directories.
 If you want an Episode 3 quest to be available for both online play and for downloading, the file must exist in both system/quests and in one of the map directories in system/ep3.*

 Episode 3 download quests consist only of a .bin file - there is no corresponding .dat file.
 Episode 3 download quest files may be named with the .mnm extension instead of .bin, since the format is the same as the standard map files (in system/ep3/).
 These files can be encoded in any of the formats described above, except .qst.
-There are no encrypted Episode 3 GCI formats because the game doesn't encrypt quests saved to the memory card, unlike Episodes 1&2.

 When newserv indexes the quests during startup, it will warn (but not fail) if any quests are corrupt or in unrecognized formats.